-Each year around Christmas I like to go an explore all of the new Christmas related attractions you can find throughout the state.
+Each year around Christmas, I like to go and explore all of the new Christmas-related attractions you can find throughout the state.
 While in the previous years I have focused most of my time on Christmas in Southern California, this year I headed up to San Francisco and tried to find all of the best holiday spots in the city.
-You can see my list of 15 below and be sure to let me know what I left off that you like doing for Christmas in San Francisco in the comments.
+You can see my list of 15 below, and be sure to let me know what I left off that you like doing for Christmas in San Francisco in the comments.
 Update 2022: Double-check these as they could be different this year.
 I tried to update any that had information I could find.

 Right in the middle of the square, there is a large ice rink that sits in the shadow of the historic Westin St Francis (great place to stay for Christmas).
 This is an excellent spot for the whole family to ice skate, and it is especially popular at night when all of the lights come on.